 Play the tape to the end … When people think of using they often recall the “good times” or the “good feelings”.
 This is often an illusion and always discounts and ignores the true negative consequences of using, both in the short and long term.
 “Play the tape to the end” invites you to connect with and consider the truth of using – not just the illusion and/or the immediate result, but where it takes you.

 Ask yourself “if I didn’t want to use, what would I really want?” … This is a wonderful question to explore what you really need.
 What is it that you use your addiction for?
-This question might well lead you to some helpful truth that you can act on.
+This question might well lead you to some helpful truths that you can act on.
 You may discover you are stressed, lonely, hurt, bored or in pain (emotional and/or physical).
-With the answer to the question you can take positive life-affirming value directed steps towards meeting that need and want.
+With the answers to the question you can take positive life-affirming value-directed steps towards meeting that need and want.

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

 Spot the lies that addiction is telling you … Relapse is usually based on a lie or half-truth.
 It will be some addictive thinking that is a distortion of the truth, or minimising the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
 Your job is to spot the “addictive BS” or “cognitive distortions” (that is the therapy term).
 Be a BS detective, spot the lies early on, the ones that are setting you up to act out.
 These come way before the urges sometimes.
 Others refer to these thoughts as “red flag thoughts”.
 Get good at spotting these and challenging them with truth – these thoughts do not do well when you counter them with facts, historical or present.